Thekorzeremi/thekorzeremi/README.md

 ## About me
 👋 Hi, I’m **@Korzeremi** from the french IT School IPSSI
 👀 Interested in IT, Dev, OS, UI/UX, Math, Technologies and much more
-🔭 Currently coding in HTML, CSS, PHP, JS, Python, React, Vue.JS, C and in C# with Winforms .NET and Unity Frameworks
-💻 Working with Windows 11, MacOS Sonoma & Arch Linux
+🔭 Currently coding in JS Frameworks such as React, SvelteKit & VueJS 💻 Working on Windows

 ## Skills & Tech
 <p align="center">